rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 THe processing chain consisting of Python code and QGIS project to create the video is found in the Git folder [**gdms0350_DWD_Stations_and_TS_for_TM_soln**](../gdms0350_DWD_Stations_and_TS_for_TM_soln/)

 **Task 1:**  Produce your own video **for BAVARIA** by applying the processing chain to a period of **40 days** covering an **interesting rain event in 2017**.
 You have to use the **historical hourly precipitation data in 2017**.
 Find an interesting sequence of rain events first by plotting a few time series.
-You should not cover more than two weeks for the video sequence to minimize the processing time.

 ## 3. Compare NDVI for Two Different Years